Furnishing Alcohol to Minors

 Call us today at (512) 476-4873 or contact us through our online form.

-Our lawyers handle alcohol-related offenses in Hays, Bastrop, Caldwell, Burnet, Comal, Travis and Williamson counties.
+Our criminal defense lawyers handle alcohol-related offenses in Hays, Bastrop, Caldwell, Burnet, Comal, Travis and Williamson counties.
 We will defend your rights and reputation.

 Purchase of alcohol / attempt to purchase by a minor

 - Suspension of driver’s license for 30 days for a first offense, 60 days for a second offense and 180 days for a third offense;

 - Community service; and

 - Alcohol-awareness course.

 A minor who has been previously convicted of an alcohol offense faces more severe penalties, including:

 Consumption / Possession of alcohol by a minor